-Flood Risk Management for the Central Area and Western Corridor
+for the Central Area and Western Corridor

-- 2.47 A number of potential development locations fall within Flood Zone 3a and 2.
+2.47 A number of potential development locations fall within Flood Zone 3a and 2.
 A Flood Risk Management Strategy has concluded that there is no comprehensive strategic solution for reducing peak flow through Bath which is both technically and economically viable.
-Measures assessed included the raising of defences along the river channel and deepening of the river channel. - 2.48 The strategy proposes the provision of on-site flood defences combined with upstream compensatory storage.
+Measures assessed included the raising of defences along the river channel and deepening of the river channel.

+2.48 The strategy proposes the provision of on-site flood defences combined with upstream compensatory storage.
 New development must provide storage to offset the volume of water that would be displaced in a flood event by the defences on-site.
 In order to meet this requirement, a flood storage area of 345,000m3 is required as this is equivalent to the total combined volume of the footprint of the potential development sites.
 Provision of compensatory storage off-site is more cost-effective than providing it on-site and allows for greater flexibility in masterplanning, increasing the prospects of commercial investment in the city centre and the prospects of achieving responsive urban design solutions.

-Land Remediation in the Central Area and Western Corridor

-2.48a Addressing land remediation within the Central Area and Western Corridor in relation to industrial and utilities uses, including the decommissioning and removal of the Windsor Gas Holder Station is an essential prerequisite to the redevelopment of Bath Western Riverside and its environs.

-- 2.49 The desirable infrastructure items of importance to the city include: - Green infrastructure: river corridor, formal and informal green spaces and allotments. - Safer and improved routes for pedestrians and cyclists. - Smarter Choices Measures, including measures such as: - Travel Plans new development to be required to contribute to improvements identified by School Travel Plans - Community Transport - Encouraging car sharing e.g. via car clubs - Working from Home - Re-provision of any sports pitches or other facilities where triggered by development. - District heating infrastructure - Delivery - 2.50 The Council working in conjunction with West of England partners, the Homes & Communities Agency, and other agencies, has developed a Delivery & Infrastructure Investment Framework for the subregion covering the period 2010-2020.
+2.49 The desirable infrastructure items of importance to the city include:

+- Green infrastructure: river corridor, formal and informal green spaces and allotments. - Safer and improved routes for pedestrians and cyclists. - Smarter Choices Measures, including measures such as: - Travel Plans new development to be required to contribute to improvements identified by School Travel Plans - Community Transport - Encouraging car sharing e.g. via car clubs - Working from Home - Re-provision of any sports pitches or other facilities where triggered by development. - District heating infrastructure

+2.50 The Council working in conjunction with West of England partners, the Homes & Communities Agency, and other agencies, has developed a Delivery & Infrastructure Investment Framework for the subregion covering the period 2010-2020.
 A Delivery & Infrastructure Investment Plan for 2010/11 has been agreed.
-This process has been known as the "Single Conversation". - 2.51 The Central Area + Western Riverside (referred to as Bath City Riverside) is identified as an important location for delivering the aspirations for the West of England.
+This process has been known as the "Single Conversation".

+2.51 The Central Area + Western Riverside (referred to as Bath City Riverside) is identified as an important location for delivering the aspirations for summarised below: the West of England.
 Investment needs to be made into a number of key infrastructure schemes including flood alleviation, land assembly, remediation and affordable housing.
+In total £27.6m of public investment will be needed to ensure that these matters are addressed.

+- 2.52 Delivery of the strategy and infrastructure required to support it will be facilitated by the planning framework

+- Planning Obligations SPD

+- Placemaking Plan

+- Community Infrastructure Levy

+Delivery Contingency: Newbridge Riverside

-In total £27.6m of public investment will be needed to ensure that these matters are addressed. - 2.52 Delivery of the strategy and infrastructure required to support it will be facilitated by the planning framework summarised below: - Planning Obligations SPD - Placemaking Plan - Community Infrastructure Levy etc) and that there is scope to intensify this area and to do so in a way that allows a better response to the riverside environment.
-The spatial strategy seeks to focus new 'town centre' employment office generating uses within the Central Area.
-However, should it be demonstrable that supply is not keeping pace with demand the Newbridge Twerton Riverside area presents a deliverable out-of-centre alternative.
-Further, should housing development fall behind schedule delivery require additional land, this area provides an option for accommodating any shortfall.
+2.53 Although this area provides important land for light industrial uses, it is significantly under utilised in terms of the prevailing built form (single story buildings etc) and that there is scope to intensify this area and to do so in a way that allows a better response to the riverside environment.
+The spatial strategy seeks to focus new 'town centre' employment generating uses within the Central Area.

-Delivery Contingency: Newbridge Twerton Riverside

-2.53 Although this area provides important land for light industrial uses, it is significantly under utilised in terms of the prevailing built form (single story buildings